 The information on this site is aimed primarily at full-time York University degree students applying for OSAP aid.
 The Student Financial Services site has information about part-time loans and grants.

-- We have started confirming enrolment as of December 19th, please finalize your timetable as soon as possible if not already done.
-The change request form is available here or at our office.
+- The university generally starts confirming enrollment as of August 28th, and this could take up to 2 weeks.
+Please finalize your timetable as soon as possible if not already done.
+Change request forms are available here or at our office if your OSAP file needs to be updated.

 - Don’t be surprised to see your OSAP funding deposited in your bank account at different times, it does come from different funding sources: Federal and Provincial.
 It will take up to 10 business days for all of the funds to get deposited once they are released.
 Please note that 60% of your funds will be released in fall and 40% in winter.